zeepk/medikeeper-app/client/README.md

 ```

 ---
 ## Front End
 - React used for easy interface updating and management
 - PrimeReact used for nice looking UI elements
+- Jest used to run unit tests
 ## Back End
 - Node used to run server and contain routes
 - Routes include API endpoints
     - GET `/api/items` returns all records for all items
     - GET `/api/items/maxprices` returns the max prices for each item grouped by name
     - GET `/api/items/maxitemprice/:name` returns the max price for all items of the provided name
     - POST `/api/items` creates an item with values specified in the request body
     - PUT `/api/items/:id` updates the item which corresponds to the provided ID using values specified in the request body
     - DELETE `/api/items/:id` deletes the item which corresponds to the provided ID

 ## Tests

 - Run React JEST tests using `npm test` in the root directory
+- Most recent test reports can be found on the API Tests page
+- The app will not deploy if any tests produce a failed result

 ---

 ### Thanks for checking it out!